-GraphQL requests work over HTTP just like REST, but instead of defining multiple endpoints, you typically interact with a single endpoint (e.g., /graphql) and specify the exact data you want.
-This gives you flexibility, reduces over-fetching, and makes debugging APIs much simpler.
+GraphQL requests work over HTTP just like REST, but instead of defining multiple endpoints, you typically interact with a single endpoint (e.g.,

 Create your first GraphQL request